Porter-Gaud/pg-schedule-old/README.md

 *Frontend Note: Any files that contain "all" or ".min." in their file names should not be directly edited, as they are just minified versions of the actual raw JavaScript/CSS files.
 Any changes made in these files will be overwriten by the grunt command.*

 ## The Database
-As of Summer 2017, the app now uses a Postgres database to authenticate Manage users with their @portergaud.edu G-Suite accounts and Redis to make login sessions persistent.
+As of Summer 2017, the app now uses a Postgres database to authenticate Manage users with their @portergaud.edu G-Suite accounts and to make login sessions persistent.

-If you are in development mode (the default if running locally), this is turned off by default as to not force contributors to know how to set up a PostgreSQL/Redis database.
+If you are in development mode (the default if running locally), this is turned off by default as to not force contributors to know how to set up a PostgreSQL database.

 Code directly pertaining to databaset setup is in the `/config` folder.